254In61/k8s-deb-query-app/ACCESS-MYSQL.md

 # Overview
 - This is after the POD has been deployed and services are up and running.

-# Within the Cluster
-You use a temporary Kubernetes pod to connect to the MySQL service.
-*** Comes in handy when running a Python3 POD that querries DB and returns to the clients..
-Right?*

-1. Start a mysql client pod (A pod that has mysql client already installed):
-   ** This is a temporary pod that dies and is deleted once not in use ***
-   $ kubectl run mysql-client --rm -it --image=bitnami/mysql --namespace database --command -- bash

-2. Once inside the pod, access the mysql-with-helm pod.
-   $ mysql -h mysql-with-helm-0 -u root -p

-## Outside the Cluster
-- If accessing from within the NODE .

-  $ kubectl get pod -n database
-NAME                READY   STATUS    RESTARTS   AGE mysql-with-helm-0   1/1     Running   0          49m

-  $ kubectl exec --stdin --tty mysql-with-helm-0 -n database -- /bin/bash

-You will need to expose MySQL to the outside world as a service.

-In my case, I am using NodePort since it is a home-lab with no loadbalance.

-# Access MySQL DB instance & build tables
+- End goal is for the mysql pod to be accessed by other pods which need to querry the DB.
+- In the countries project, a Python application server will be middle-man , handling client's HTTPS requests and doing the mysql querry.
+- In this initial set-up, we access the pod from within the worker node to do the basic DB build tasks.

-## Access the mydb instance to build the db tables
+# Access the mydb instance to build the db tables, user etc
 1. List pods

  $ kubectl get pod